Coping during a kidnapping

 The impacts can show themselves in a number of ways:

-- Cognitive problems: such as impaired memory and concentration; confusion and disorientation; denial, perhaps that the kidnapping has happened; and hyper-vigilance and hyper-arousal which is a state of feeling too aroused, with a profound fear of the situation, what your loved one is going through, and the impact on those around such, such as children or parents
+- Cognitive problems: such as impaired memory and concentration; confusion and disorientation; denial, perhaps that the kidnapping has happened; and hyper-vigilance and hyper-arousal which is a state of feeling over stimulated, with a profound fear of the situation you are in, what your loved one is going through, and the impact on those around you

 - Emotional reactions: such as shock and numbness; fear and anxiety; helplessness and hopelessness; dissociation, such as feeling numb and ‘switched off’ emotionally; anger which could be directed at anyone, such as the kidnappers, the authorities or yourself; anhedonia, a loss of pleasure in doing things that you previously enjoyed; depression; and guilt.

 - Social problems: such as feeling withdrawn; irritable; or practicing avoidance.

 Most family members who go through a kidnapping make a full recovery after the kidnapping has ended.
 Even those who go on to suffer from PTSD can overcome these problems with the right care and treatment.